Soft X-ray line emission from hot gas in intervening galaxy halos and diffuse gas in the cosmic web: Results

-In order to evaluate the contribution of line-of-sight emissions and make comparisons to the target source emission, in this work, we use three types of X-ray targets that were previously studied in \citet{2022ExA....53.1053Z}.
-The three targets are a galaxy halo with a total mass of $M = \SI{3.06e12}{M_{\sun}}$ at $z=0.03$, a group halo of $M = \SI{7.00e13}{M_{\sun}}$ at $z=0.11$, and a cluster halo of $M = \SI{3.78e14}{M_{\sun}}$ at $z=0.11$.
-As shown in \citet{2022ExA....53.1053Z}, these targets are ideal for soft X-ray emission imaging and spectroscopic studies.
 In Fig.~\ref{fig:targets}, we present the X-ray emissivity maps of the selected targets.
-We use them as references to evaluate and compare emissions from lightcone intervening galaxies and diffuse gas along the lines of sight to these targets.
+We used them as references to evaluate and compare emissions from light-cone intervening galaxies and diffuse gas along the lines of sight to these targets.
 In the figure, we label the $R_{\mathrm{200c}}$ (within which the mean density is equal to $200$ times the cosmological critical density) of the target sources with white dash-dotted circles.

-We refer to the emission of all intervening galaxies and diffuse gas in the lightcone as the lightcone emission, which is calculated using the lightcone (LC0) that we have constructed up to $z=0.35$ from the simulation (see Sect.~\ref{sec:methods} for detailed discussion).
-In order to study the average behavior and the variance of the lightcone emission, we selected five subregions, labeled R0, R1, R2, R3 and R4 in each case.
+We refer to the emission of all intervening galaxies and diffuse gas in the light cone as the light-cone emission, which is calculated using the light cone (LC0) that we constructed up to $z=0.35$ from the simulation (see Sect.~\ref{sec:methods} for a detailed discussion).
+In order to study the average behavior and the variance of the light-cone emission, we selected five subregions, labeled R0, R1, R2, R3 and R4 in each case.
 Each subregion is set to have a radius of $R_{\mathrm{200c}}$ of the target source.
-The soft X-ray emissivity maps of the lightcone are shown in Fig.~\ref{fig:regions}, where the three panels present the corresponding subregion locations in each of the target cases.
+The soft X-ray emissivity maps of the light cone are shown in Fig.~\ref{fig:regions}, where the three panels present the corresponding subregion locations in each of the target cases.